 Chapter (3) Forum Management

 Article (10): Multi-Stakeholder Administrative Group (MAG)

-2. Three months before the termination of MAG term or during the second annual meeting of MAG members which is closer, A secret lottery is conducted among the members, to determine the names of the members who shall not run and nominate themselves as a members for following MAG.
+2. Three months before the termination of the sitting MAG term, a secret lottery is conducted among the members, to determine the names of the members who shall not run and nominate themselves as members of the upcoming MAG.

 Each MAG member must:

 · Be citizen of and live in one of the 7 North African Countries mentioned here above.